dongyeop3813/IEFM/README.md

 pip install -r requirements.txt

 ```

+If above installation commands do not work, use `environment.lock` to create the environment.

 Note that the hydra configs interpolate using some environment variables set in the file `.env`.
 We provide
 an example `.env.example` file for convenience.
 Note that to use wandb we require that you set WANDB_ENTITY in your